littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 v5.2 (09/??/22) - Fornax Update
--Fixed what was needed for compatibility with Stellaris 3.5 (Fornax) -Knight job renamed (avoid conflict with new knightly origin) to "Cavalier" -Did some improvements to Tradeways origins.
+-Fixed what was needed for compatibility with Stellaris 3.5 (Fornax) -Knight job renamed to "Cavalier" (avoids redundancy with new knightly origin in Toxoids) -Did some improvements to Tradeways origins.
 --Megacorp players should never have Megacorp fed partners.
 --Merchant Guild players should have one Megacorp fed parter (small chance of 0 or 2).